Need to talk? Call 1800 882 436.

 • sharing needles and other equipment for intravenous (IV) drug use

-STIs can also be passed from you to your baby during pregnancy and childbirth.
+STIs can also be passed from you to your baby if you are infected during pregnancy or childbirth.

 What are the different types of STIs?